rgonomike/rogarden/README.md

 # Rogarden - Watering system control for RPI
 WebApp for garden watering system

-Basic app with scheduler for the relays, temperature sensor display and humidity display
+Basic app with scheduler for the relays, temperature sensor display and humidity display.
+Works nicely on a RPI with RaspAP if no internet is available in the area.
+Add some security before exposing online.
 <img src="https://github.com/rgonomike/rogarden/blob/main/app.png" width="200">

 Donations welcomed